HUMERUS ANATOMY

 Proximal Epiphysis of the Humerus, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Includes the head, which forms the ball of the ball-and-socket shoulder joint
+• Includes the head, which forms the ball of your ball-and-socket shoulder joint

 • Articulates with the glenoid cavity of the scapula